-Class of Shares Class A Class B Class H Class I Investment Management Fee 1.5 % per annum 0.60% per annum 0.55% per annum 0.45% per annum Performance Fee N/A 10% 10% 10% Performance Fee Cap N/A 2.40% 1.45% 1.55%
+Class of Shares Class A Class B Class H Class I Investment Management Fee 1.5 % per annum 0.60% per annum 0.55% per annum 0.45% per annum Performance Fee N/A 10% 10% 10% Performance Fee Cap N/A 2.40% 1.45% 1.55% in the table above) in issue during a Performance Fee Period (as defined below).

-The Investment Manager is also entitled to a performance fee (the "Performance Fee"), which shall be accrued in respect of the Shares of each Class, which are subject to a Performance Fee (as indicated in the table above) in issue during a Performance Fee Period (as defined below).
 Such Performance Fee will be accrued daily and calculated based on a daily return but will only become payable at the end of the relevant Performance Fee Period or pro rata upon redemption of the Shares.

+The Sub-Investment Manager is also entitled to a performance fee (the "Performance Fee"), which shall be accrued in respect of the Shares of each Class, which are subject to a Performance Fee (as indicated

 A Performance Fee accrual is calculated on a daily basis, after consideration of all other payments out of the Net Asset Value of the Sub-Fund, at the rate reflected for each Class in the table above of the daily return of the Sub-Fund above the Benchmark (as defined below).
 If the daily return of the Sub-Fund is below the daily Benchmark return, such underperformance will be offset against the Performance Fee accrual, if any, for that Performance Fee Period.
-To the extent that no Performance

-Fee is accrued during a Performance Fee Period, the corresponding underperformance (the "Underperformance Carry Forward") shall offset any subsequent Performance Fee accruals during the next Performance Fee Period so that the Investment Manager shall not be entitled to a Performance Fee until such Underperformance Carry Forward is offset by subsequent Performance Fee accruals.
+To the extent that no Performance Fee is accrued during a Performance Fee Period, the corresponding underperformance (the "Underperformance Carry Forward") shall offset any subsequent Performance Fee accruals during the next Performance Fee Period so that the Sub-Investment Manager shall not be entitled to a Performance Fee until such Underperformance Carry Forward is offset by subsequent Performance Fee accruals.
 The underperformance is therefore carried forward indefinitely (during the whole life of the Sub-Fund) until offset by subsequent outperformance.